How to Find Body Positive Fitness Options

 You may decide to incorporate movement in more organic ways during our days; some will enjoy hiking, biking, or walking outside; or you may move as a commute to work or to complete house or yard work.

 And if you do want to return to a formalized gym or fitness setting, here are some tips for finding a place that might be right for you:

 - Instagram: Instagram is exploding with fitness influencers in all shapes, sizes, abilities, colors, and genders.
 Many of these people offer in-person or online fitness classes, or feature great inspiration.
 We included below a long list of body positive Instagrammers you will definitely want to follow.
 You can also follow hashtags like #bopofitness, #bodypositivemovement, or #intuitivemovement.

-- Facebook groups: There are some really awesome Facebook support groups out there for people wanting to align their lifestyles with HAES, including my Ditch the Diet Facebook group.
+- Facebook groups: There are some really awesome Facebook support groups out there for people wanting to align their lifestyles with HAES.
 Search through previous discussions to find recommendations for HAES-friendly fitness classes, or pose a new question!
-Another great group is Superfit Heros.
+A great group is Superfit Heros.